 Do plumbers or electricians work for free after years of expensive education just to get exposure?
 No. Be polite and move on.”

 - Able to deal with personal accounting?
-Freelancing is running your own business, be sure to take in to consideration the time to deal with the paperwork, accounting, tax ramifications, and invoicing.
+Freelancing is running your own business, be sure to take into consideration the time to deal with the paperwork, accounting, tax ramifications, and invoicing.
 Regardless of whether you are a freelance artist or not, it is always important to oversee your personal finances.
 If you get lots of work and you’re busy, make sure to hire an accountant.
 If you have some spare time learn how to do your own taxes.
-Always account for tax deductions and work that in to your rate.
-It is standard to add a goods and service tax to your clients on top of your rate.
+Always account for tax deductions and work that into your rate.
+It is standard to add goods and service tax to your clients on top of your rate.

 - Ready to deal with international clients?
 If you are freelancing with international clients be aware of forex conversion rates when calculating your rate and adjust accordingly.
 Always calculate your rate based on your countries standard living wage and tax rate.
 A good assumption is to save 30% of your payment for your annual taxes.
 If your countries tax rate is lower, you will get a bit of extra money at the end of the year.
 Bonus!

 As a general rule, due to the reasons above, I like to discourage students from trying to freelance too soon.
 Getting a job in a studio, experiencing the latest in workflow and efficiencies, learning how to deal with clients, and how the general production process works can be invaluable.